 Get more bang for your peso by finding a home for rent on a site like Airbnb or Home Away.
 You can find reasonable rates, especially if you look for off-season rentals.
 However, you can often find great rates even for prime travel times.
 Additionally, a home rental allows you to relax without the family feeling cramped in a motel room.
 Look for seaside rentals that will give you easy access to swimming and breathtaking views.
 Consider the reviews of former tourists who have stayed in your prospective rental.
 Identify whether you will need to provide your own utensils, games, and other indoor items.
 Most rentals through these sites will actually be paid for in your own currency from home as you make arrangements online.
 Similarly, you will pay for and print your Mexican insurance policy for travel online.

 You might be surprised to learn that you can find family camping destinations within an hour of crossing the border.
 Las Cañadas of Ensenada is one such example, offering tenting or cabins, water slides and rides, zip line attractions, and pools.
 Bring your own food across the border for barbecuing.
 Visit a Costco in Tijuana or a Smart & Final in Ensenada for supplies.
-You could also consider traveling in an RV and enjoying several communities as you camp on beaches or in small ejidos during your trip.
+Consider traveling in an RV and enjoying several communities as you camp on beaches or in small ejidos during your trip.
 You will need a Mexican insurance policy for travel to cover your RV.
 You will need to include any towed vehicles or trailers on the primary policy as well.